Insanely Famous Dialogues From Yash’s KGF That Went Viral; Here’s Why Mass Loves Rocky Bhai!

 The film literally revolves around Rocky's desire to rule the world.
 Thus, the below dialogue from the film went viral!

-Don: Kya chahiye re tereku? ........... ( What do you want?)
+Don: Kya chahiye re tereku?
+(What do you want?)

-Rocky: Duniya !!!! ( The world)
+Rocky: Duniya!!!!
+(The world)

 Cussing Made It Better